-The University has developed a multimedia system to immediately notify students, faculty, staff, and visitors of any emergency circumstance or serious situation that poses a credible threat to the safety and security of the campus community.
+The University has developed a multimedia system to immediately notify Students, Faculty, staff, and visitors of any emergency circumstance or serious situation that poses a credible threat to the safety and security of the campus community.
 Components of this system include:

 - 1. A siren/verbal warning system capable of projecting audible messages across open areas of the campus.
-Pre-recorded messages are activated at the press of a button or more specific verbal messages with instructions may be delivered over the speaker system. - A system capable of transmitting email, text, and voice messages to all subscribed email and cellular telephone addresses on file with the University.
+Pre-recorded messages are activated at the press of a button or more specific verbal messages with instructions may be delivered over the speaker system. - 2.
+CBU Alert-a system capable of transmitting and delivering messages to all subscribed email and cellular telephone addresses on file with the University.
 All University-issued email addresses are pre-entered into this system and those users have the option to include their personal cellular phone and/or any other device capable of receiving text-based messages.
-Subscribers also have the option to add additional recipients such as parents and guardians. - A system capable of displaying pop-up notifications/warnings on all University owned computers connected to Lancer Net."
-These pop-ups "take over" the user screen and require acknowledgement to clear the screen.
+Parents and guardians of Students enrolled at CBU may be added through the Student's account. - 3.
+LancerNet-information may be disseminated to all University-owned computers connected to LancerNet through "popup" warnings that appear on the screens and provide specific information on the circumstances.